-How to Build a Website after Buying a Domain Name3
+How to Build a Website after Buying a Domain Name4

 What to do after buying a domain name from Godaddy, Namecheap, Enom or any domain registrar?

-After registering a domain name the next step is to build a website and host it, by pointing the domain name to your hosting account.
+After buying a domain name the next step is to point the domain name to the hosting account or a server and create your website on that account.